Madhun-reddy/StrokePrediction-PBI/README.md

 11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
 12) stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

+## Data Preparation and Exploration
+The data preprocessing phase involved removing unnecessary columns, addressing missing values, categorizing features, and standardizing the data.
+Exploratory data analysis was conducted to gain insights into the dataset, including visualizations of categorical and numerical columns, identifying outliers, and examining correlations among variables.

 ## Univariate Analysis
 Univariate analysis focuses on analyzing one variable at a time.
 Let’s explore the insights from a univariate perspective based on the provided data